-Joyce Feucht-Haviar (pronounced Foyt Hav-e-yar) is dean of The Tseng College at California State University, Northridge.
-With a focus on graduate, international and midcareer education, The Tseng College generates more than $25 million in yearly revenue through more than 21,000 enrollments per year, and employs a full-time administrative staff of 55.
-Under her leadership, The Tseng College established itself as a leader in innovative program design for degree and non-degree programs, for education of midcareer professionals, and for redefining how higher education works with and for midcareer students and their employers.
-The Tseng College also has expanded its national and international reach with e-learning programs and innovative international partnerships.
+Joyce Feucht-Haviar (pronounced Foyt Hav-e-yar) is dean of the Tseng College (College) and Senior International Officer at California State University, Northridge.
+With a focus on graduate, international and midcareer education, the Tseng College generates more than $36 million in annual revenue and has over 28,700 enrollments per year.
+The College employs a full-time administrative staff of 73.
+Under her direction, the College has established itself as a leader in innovative program design for degree and non-degree programs, and redefined how higher education works with and for midcareer students and their employers.
+The College has also expanded its national and international reach through distance learning programs and innovative international partnerships.

-During her tenure as dean, The Tseng College has quadrupled its revenue; won 151 national awards for marketing; been recognized regionally and nationally with awards for program excellence; been awarded grants to support innovative program development; developed a sophisticated online program development capacity that offers seven online master's degree programs; achieved on-time graduation rates ranging from 80% to 95% in its new master's degree programs (on-site and online); developed a program development strategy that places emphasis on outcomes-based program design and assessment; developed the capacity to create and manage distinctive custom-designed and contracted programs; expanded its degree, certificate and professional development programs; established and sustained innovative international partnerships leading to the collaborative development of a new college in the Middle East; developed an international graduate center concept for the CSU – the first of which will soon be established in Oman; and developed student support service and administrative systems.
+During her tenure as dean, the College has more than quintupled its revenue, won more than 170 national awards for marketing, and been recognized regionally and nationally with awards for program excellence.
+Additionally, since her arrival, the College has been awarded multiple, high-status grants to support innovative program development.
+The College has also cultivated a sophisticated online program development capacity, offering 13 online master's degree programs, which achieve on-time graduation rates ranging from 80% to 95%.
+Further, the Dean pioneered a program development strategy that places emphasis on outcomes-based program design and assessment.
+She also developed the capacity to create and manage distinctive custom-designed and contracted programs; expanded the College’s degree, certificate and professional development programs; and implemented robust student support services and administrative systems.

-Dean Feucht-Haviar serves on a number of committees and commissions for the California State University, including chairing the CSU Commission on the Extended University's Committee on Innovation and Collaboration, and she serves on a variety of committees for the University Professional and Continuing Education Association, including the Strategic Planning Committee and the Western Regional Program Planning Committee.
-She also serves on a variety of university committees at California State University, Northridge.
-Most recently, she was named California State University, Northridge's representative to the Board of Governors for the Los Angeles County Economic Development Corporation.
+Dean Feucht-Haviar has served on a number of committees and commissions for the California State University, including chairing the CSU Commission on the Extended University's Committee on Innovation and Collaboration, and she serves on a variety of committees for the University Professional and Continuing Education Association, including the Strategic Planning Committee and the Western Regional Program Planning Committee.
+She also serves on a variety of university committees and councils at California State University, Northridge.
+She was named California State University, Northridge's representative to the Board of Governors for the Los Angeles County Economic Development Corporation.
 In addition, she presents regularly at regional and national seminars and conferences on leadership, organizational change and development, the future of higher education, and innovative program development.
-She is also involved in community service activities, including serving as a member of the Board of Directors of New Horizons, a non-profit organization serving the needs of adults with developmental disabilities.
+She is also involved in community service activities, including serving as a member of the Emeritus Board of Directors of New Horizons, a non-profit organization serving the needs of adults with developmental disabilities.

 Before assuming her current role, Dean Feucht-Haviar served as associate dean of academic affairs for continuing education at the University of Virginia.
 Prior to that, she served as director of liberal studies programs and then associate executive director of continuing education at the University of Chicago.